Alex Boylan

-Alex Boylan is known as a reality TV contestant, TV show host and producer.
-He first came to public attention as part of the winning team together with his friend Chris Luca in the second season of the reality TV show The Amazing Race in 2002.
-He was later involved in various TV projects such as Around the World For Free and Animal Attractions Television.
+Alex Boylan is an American reality TV contestant, TV show host and producer.
+He first came to public attention as part of the winning team, together with his friend Chris Luca, in the second season of the reality TV show The Amazing Race in 2002.
+He was later involved in various TV projects such as Around the World for Free and Animal Attractions Television.

 Early life

-Alex Boylan grew up in Boston.
+Alex Boylan grew up in Georgetown, Massachusetts.
 When he was sixteen, he spent a year playing semi-pro soccer for the club "Campinesse" in Campina Grande, Brazil.
 He was a student at Jacksonville University studying International Business on a soccer scholarship.
 During his time in Jacksonville, Boylan played soccer where he helped the team win the conference tournament while making a run to the NCAA Division 1 Sweet Sixteen.
 He graduated from Jacksonville University with a B.S. in International Business.
-He worked as a bar tender before joining The Amazing Race.
+He worked as a bartender before joining The Amazing Race.